Creating variables in the mabl Trainer

 Custom JavaScript variables

-Custom JavaScript snippets can be used to generate a variable value.
+You can generate variable values from custom JavaScript snippets.
 For more details on writing JavaScript snippets, check out this guide.
-The output of the snippet will be displayed in the shaded Results box.
+The output of the snippet is displayed in the Results box.

 Mabl mailbox address

-By setting the source to "mabl mailbox address", you can generate an email address that can be used for further email testing.
+By setting the source to "mabl mailbox address", you can generate an email address to use for further email testing.
 See our guide on Email testing and validation for more information.